 Jennifer Tolman Schwartzman

-Committed to volunteerism since she was a young adult, Jennifer volunteered for Play SAFE, a program providing a safe haven and enriching activities for children living in urban New Jersey neighborhoods.
-While studying for her Bachelor of Arts at Boston University, Jennifer participated in volunteer opportunities on and off campus, promoting Alzheimer’s research as well as working with organizations that provide support to individuals affected by HIV.
+Committed to volunteerism since she was a young adult, Jennifer worked with Play SAFE, a program providing a safe haven and enriching activities for children living in urban New Jersey neighborhoods.
+While studying at Boston University, Jennifer participated in volunteer opportunities on and off campus, promoting Alzheimer’s research as well as working with organizations that provide support to individuals affected by HIV.

-The mother of three young boys, Jennifer has begun to instill a passion for volunteerism in her children by fostering dogs for a local rescue organization.
+The mother of three teen boys, Jennifer has begun to instill a passion for volunteerism in her children by fostering dogs for several local rescue organizations.

 Jessica L. Slater